 As much as we love how quick and easy it is to day trip over to the Manchester area of Vermont, we have never really been able to get out and explore as much as we’d like.
-We were so excited to spend a couple nights there last weekend (check out the video recap here) and would love to share a few favorites with you!
+We were so excited to spend a couple nights there last weekend (check out the video recap here) and would love to share a few favorites with you in this mini travel guide!

 Where to Stay